a2z2k26/bumba-voice/docs/CASE_STUDY.md

 **Lesson:** Feature flags (`PTT_ENABLED`) allow new features to be deployed but disabled, enabling production testing without risk.

-**Application:** Chatta shipped to production with PTT code present but disabled, then gradually enabled for testing users.
+**Application:** Bumba Voice shipped to production with PTT code present but disabled, then gradually enabled for testing users.

 **Takeaway:** "Ship dark, enable light."